 Browse our collection of Cheshire High School yearbooks dating back to 1955

 How to Request Copies of Articles

 Cheshire Public Library will email copies of newspaper articles or obituaries listed in the online indexes upon request.
 To order copies, email the complete citation as found in the index.
-SEE OUR EMAIL FORM BELOW.
-Any questions?
-Contact the library at 203-272-2245, extension 4.
+Questions?
+Contact the library at 203-272-2245.

 Please Note – The information within the email must include the complete citation to the requested information.